-The agreement was updated in January 2010 and the full text can be downloaded in the section "Agreement" of the Web site.
+The agreement was updated in January 2010 and the full text can be downloaded in the section "USB Wireless Adapters Review" of the Web site.
 Participants in this Agreement are government organisations or government agencies from countries of the European Union or EFTA (European Free Trade Association), representing their country or countries.
 As of June 2017, the national bodies participating in the agreement are:

 |Croatia, Information Systems Security Bureau|

 |France, ANSSI - Agence Nationale de la Sécurité des Systèmes d'Information|

 |Germany, BSI - Bundesamt für Sicherheit in der Informationstechnik|

 |Italy, OCSI - Organismo di Certificazione della Sicurezza Informatica|

 |The Netherlands , NLNCSA - Netherlands National Communications Security Agency, Ministry of the Interior and Kingdom Relations|

 |Luxembourg, ANSSI.lu - Agence Nationale de la Sécurite des Systèmes d'Information Luxembourg|